Do you snore? Do you often wake up gasping for air?

 Treatment for sleep apnea is dependent on the severity of your symptoms.
 Dr. Tu works with patients who have mild to moderate sleep apnea or who are seeking an alternative after being intolerant of the CPAP.

 Dr. Tu offers oral appliance therapy for sleep apnea.
 It will help your airway remain open during sleep.
 It works by pushing the lower jaw forward.
 An oral appliance for sleep apnea will fit much like a sports mouthguard.
 Most patients tolerate them well and enjoy the freedom they provide during sleep compared to the CPAP.
-Compliance nightly is important for the best result long-term and the resolution of symptoms.
+Compliance nightly is important for the best long-term result and the resolution of symptoms.